"I wish," Cameron began, pausing to make sure House wouldn't interrupt her again, "that you could tell me there's no chance, no hope—"

 "Vindaloo curry," House repeated.
 "I'm…it's very spicy and eating it tears apart your mouth and you get sick of it.
 It's inevitable.
 And even if you find yourself yearning for curry after a long while, once you have it again, it's never as good as your memory was making it out to be and you wonder why you missed it so much."

 Cameron continued to stare, somewhat appalled by House's metaphor, and how he saw himself reflected in it.
 She didn't know how he got this idea in his head, but she sensed that her response to it was crucial.
 She wasn't sure how he expected her to reply, so she said the first thing that popped into her head.
-"You just don't know how to eat curry."
+"That's not how you eat spicy curry."

 House looked up in surprise and Cameron saw something light up behind his eyes.
 It looked like something incredibly close to hope.
 Whatever it was, it urged Cameron on.
 "You're not supposed to gorge on it until it burns your mouth out; you eat it in moderation.
 You use enough to spice up your food, and your mouth; to make things interesting and to bring to life taste buds you didn't know you had.
 It's to be savored steadily throughout your life to remind you of what you have and to enjoy it."